top of page

 Rights and Responsibilities

-While the Disability Act of 2010 provides clear guidelines to protect the rights of individuals with assistance dogs, both handlers and service providers bear responsibilities to ensure a harmonious and respectful environment.
+While the Equality Act of 2010 provides clear guidelines to protect the rights of individuals with assistance dogs, both handlers and service providers bear responsibilities to ensure a harmonious and respectful environment.

 Handlers of assistance dogs must ensure their animals are well-trained, behaved, and under control in public spaces.
 It is essential to maintain the dogs' good behaviour to avoid disturbances or conflicts that may compromise the rights granted by the Act.